why don't men go to the doctor

 Did you know that men are 33 percent less likely to see a doctor than women?

-Hey fellas!
-When it comes to staying fit, sharp and at the top of your game, the buck stops with you.
+Staying fit, sharp and at the top of your game is ultimately up to you.
 The good news is the leading health threats that men face are largely preventable.
-That means YOU can take control of them!
+That means you can take control of them.

-The big health concern is heart disease.
-It is the leading cause of death in men, accounting for one in every four deaths.
+The main health concern is heart disease.
+It’s the leading cause of death in men, accounting for one in every four deaths.
 After that, the top killers for men are lung, prostate and colorectal cancers, according to the CDC.

-Despite these facts, men are less likely than women to have visited a doctor within the past year.
+Despite these facts, men are less likely than women to have visited a doctor or sought medical care within the past year.

-“Perhaps one reason men don’t go to the doctor is because they are too busy with their jobs and family and feel that they have no time to see a doctor and tend to put any health concerns on hold,” Dino Morello, MD, of Mercy Health – Kings Mill Primary Care shares.
-“This puts themselves at risk; something as simple as an occasional episode of indigestion can actually be sign of a severe heart disease!”
+“Perhaps one reason men don’t go to the doctor is because they are too busy with their jobs and family and feel that they have no time to see a doctor and tend to put any health concerns on hold,” Dino Morello, MD, of Mercy Health — Kings Mills Primary Care shares.
+“This puts them at risk.
+Something as simple as an occasional episode of indigestion can actually be a sign of severe heart disease!”

 It’s important for everyone to see a primary care provider.

-No matter your age, getting established with a primary care provider is the first step.
+Getting established with a primary care provider is the first step, regardless of age.
 Yearly appointments with a primary care provider can help catch medical issues before they become costly and difficult to treat.
 Annual appointments include screenings for blood pressure, body mass index, diabetes, physical exam, cholesterol and social history assessment (which includes tobacco, alcohol use and sexual activity).

 Dr. Morello says it needs to start with addressing specifics.